 I personally use Canva for images to use on Streamer’s Haven.
 Before I discovered this free tool, it would take me hours to create just one image (because I’m not proficient in making images), which caused me to release content on Streamer’s Haven far slower than I would like.
 Not only was it slower, but the images I had created with GIMP were just…poorly made.
 I’m no artist, and I’m the first to admit it.

 What made Canva so different for me was:

-- It had pre-made templates to which I could modify to fit my needs easily
+- It has pre-made templates which I can modify to fit my needs easily

 - It’s not as precise as manual background removal techniques